shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 ## reporting

-The `reporting` parameter is an `Object` which can pass in the following parameters
+The `reporting` parameter is an `Object` which can pass in the following parameters:

 ```json
 "reporting": {